charmoniumQ/wf-reg-test/docs/icse_nier.md

 - **Continuous testing:** Automated systems can run the computational experiment periodically to assess if the experiment is both not crashing and still producing the same results.
   Continuous testing is robust to more sources of non-determinism, including networked resources, pseudorandomness, and parallel program order.^[Non-determinism in the pseudorandom number generator and program schedule can be injected by the environment.]
   Traditional continuous testing is usually a part of continuous testing and continuous deployment (CI/CD).
-  The continous testing we are proposing here differs from traditional continuous testing in CI/CD because the former is triggered periodically while the latter it is triggered when the code is changed.
+  The continuous testing we are proposing here differs from traditional continuous testing in CI/CD because the former is triggered periodically while the latter it is triggered when the code is changed.
   The traditional continuous testing mitigates software regression, which is due to _internal changes_, but periodic continuous testing mitigates software collapse, which is due to _external changes_.

 - **Predictive continuous testing:** The major drawback is increased computational cost.